Ornamental plants often need special care and help. This is because ornamental features require extra energy.

 Fertilizer burn

-If you fertilize too much or too often, the roots can be severely damaged.
-Salts accumulated from frequent fertilization can burn the thin roots that are responsible for water supply.
+The roots can be severely damaged if you fertilize too much or too often.
+Salts accumulated from frequent fertilization can burn the thin roots responsible for the water supply.

 As a result, the leaves may turn brown around the edges or even wither completely.

-A second negative scenario can be overgrowth.
+A second pessimistic scenario can be overgrowth.
 This will cause the leaves to lose their color and become greener.
 In addition, the tree will be severely depleted.

 To avoid all this, do not fertilize more than once a year with a slow-release fertilizer.
-Also, fertilize no later than late spring or early summer.
+Also, fertilize no later than the middle of summer.

 Usually, 1-3 ounces of pellets are enough for young maples.
 Be sure to ask your supplier how much of their fertilizer is needed per tree.

-If you over-fertilize a Japanese maple, water it with 4-5 gallons of water.
+If you over-fertilize a Japanese maple, water it with 4-5 gallons.
 Repeat this after a few days.
 Also, replenish the topsoil if possible, but avoid damaging the roots.